Day 7

 Inside, we were given special Yukata to wear.
 We then entered a big hall that was designed to look like a traditional festival.

 Inside the actual bath houses no photos were allowed, but it was certainly an experience I wont forget.
 No clothing was allowed inside at all, so everyone, including myself walked around completely naked!
-Before entering the baths you had to clean yourself with sitting on a little stool and using a wooden bucket.
+Before entering the baths you had to clean yourself while sitting on a little stool, using a wooden bucket.

 Once clean, there was a variety of baths in a big open room, some were different temperatures (all extremely hot), and some had different types of water to soak in.